 Perion Network Ltd. (PERI) Faces Investor Class Action for Allegedly Concealing Decline in Search Advertising Business – Hagens Berman

-Hagens Berman, National Trial Attorneys, Encourages PERI Investors with Substantial Losses to Contact Firm’s Attorneys to Discuss Your Rights
+Hagens Berman Encourages PERI Investors with Substantial Losses to Contact the Firm to Discuss Your Rights

 Class Period: Feb.
 9, 2021 – Apr.
 5, 2024